Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 After obtaining the ``id-object.json`` identity object from the identity provider you can create additional accounts on the chain.
 The Concordium Company ID tool requires the identity object returned by the identity provider and generates a credential that can be sent to the chain to create an account.

 **Create account** can also be used to regenerate the keys for an old account.
+In this case, you would need ``id-object.json`` file again.
+If you have lost that file, use :ref:`Identity Recovery<id-recovery>` to retrieve it so you can recover your accounts and save the account keys.
+After selecting Identity Recovery, enter your seed phrase.
+If there are accounts on chain related to the seed phrase, you will be able to store the keys of those accounts.

 #.
 Click **Create Account**.